-Prior to founding RLG, Kim started his legal career at a class action securities firm and a criminal defense firm before venturing out on his own.
+Prior to founding RLG, Kim started his legal career at a class action securities firm and a criminal defense firm where he litigated many cases to verdict.
 Prior to engaging in impact litigation at RLG, Kim ran a practice which focused on civil rights and consumer protection cases.

 Through his litigation, Kim has tried to clean up our adulterated food systems and the environment through consumer protection actions for over a decade.
 His cases range from consumer protection actions addressing trans-fat (See e.g., Wendy’s) and GMOs (See e.g., Conagra) to consumer watchdog actions targeting pesticides (See e.g., Nature Valley) and antibiotics (See e.g. Hormel).
 Historically, Kim has prosecuted cases in order to protect our public health and environment.
 His active client base consists of everyday citizens and advocates, as well as progressive nonprofit organizations and mission-driven businesses.